Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ![Attack diagram](https://github.com/user-attachments/assets/47daa61f-2452-4abe-a5dc-b7215166c531)

-## Day 20 - Mythic Server Setup Tutoria
+## Day 20 - Mythic Server Setup Tutorial
 **Objective:  Setup Mythic C2 Server and learn how Mythic works.**

 In VULTR (or your cloud provider of choice) we're going to spin up an Ubuntu 22.04 VM for our Mythic C2 Server.
 The minimum you specs you want to use is 2 CPUs and 4 GB of RAM.
 We also chose Cloud Compute-Shared CPU without Auto Backups or IPv6.
 And for the Server Hostname we called it `MyDFIR-MYTHIC`.